River management teams drowning in work following cyclones

 “We get rid of all the branches in the river and get the diggers in to reinstate channel stability as soon as possible.
 The last thing you want is a slip remaining in the river over an extended period of time.

 “Pools do naturally occur in streams and rivers, so we want the digger driver to not create big, wide, shallow channels.
-Pools are habitat for fish, and they also provide refuge during high flows.
-Sometimes I might have to say, ‘I know you have done a nice tidy job, but can you mess it up for me, please’.”
+Pools are habitats for fish, and they also provide refuge during high flows.
+Sometimes I might have to say, ‘I know you have done a nice tidy job, but can you mess it up for me, please?’”